-HREDD CoE and FI units have a shared responsibility to develop agile ways of working together to further Fairtrade 2025 strategic ambitions.
+HREDD CoE and FI units have a shared responsibility to develop agile ways of working, sharing information and supporting the global Fairtrade network together to further Fairtrade 2025 strategic ambitions.

 4. Responsibilities

 The key responsibilities of the Centre are:

 - Develop Fairtrade-wide HREDD policies, key processes, services and messaging, in line with the UN Guiding Principles on Business and Human Rights (UNGP, 2011) - Business services: